 That said, here are some tips to follow, in taking care of diabetic dogs:

 Diabetes isn’t something that you can treat and manage yourself without the knowledge and expertise of your veterinarian.
 The first step, to ensuring that the health of your diabetic dog can be well maintained is to have a good relationship with a veterinarian you can trust.

 That way, it’s easier for you to establish an open line of communication with your dog’s doctor.
 Should you have any questions, you don’t have to feel shy or crazy about asking them.
 You will be relying on the support and guidance of your Vet throughout your pet’s treatment.
 A good vet is also someone whom you can trust to have the best welfare of your dog to heart.

 Follow the Treatment Plan

 Just like human beings, there’s no cure for canine diabetes.
+Diabetes in dogs must be managed properly.
 If not treated correctly, the symptoms and effects of diabetes can easily progress.
 If left untreated diabetes can also result in cataracts, loss of vision or even death.
 Once your dog has been diagnosed with diabetes, it’s imperative, therefore, for you to have the right treatment for your dog.
 Follow this religiously and consistently, to avoid complications.